d-podkorytov/clock.sh/README.md

-# clock.sh
+# Clock.sh

-ABOUT
+# About

-An Simple and Portable Clock based on xterm and date command
+It is an Simple and Portable Clock in text mode based on xterm and date command

-Made at 15 minuts just for fun and as example of shell scripting for my students
+It made during 15 minuts just for fun and as example of shell scripting for my students

 clock is terminal version, and others is for xterm wrappers.

-INSTALL
+# Install

 chmod +x *
 for i in `ls clock*`